Pree-04/Team-GenAIus/README.md

 - `selenium` (for web-based data)

 ## Data Preprocessing
 The extracted textual data is preprocessed using the Google Gemini AI model.
 Given the large dataset, the data is chunked into smaller pieces and processed in batches.
-The cleaned data is saved into a file called `all_cleaned_data.txt`.
+The cleaned data is saved into a file called `AllCleanData.txt`.

 ### Important: Gemini API Key
 The project utilizes the Gemini API key for the data cleaning and training parts.
 After cloning or forking the project, make sure to replace the placeholder in the `.env` file with your own Gemini API key.